-The overall survival rate (percentage of people who survive after the tumor is detected, excluding those who die from other diseases) of people with PPB is hard to estimate, given the rare nature of this disease.
+The overall survival rate is the percentage of people who survive after the tumor is detected, excluding those who die from other diseases.
+The overall survival rate of people with PPB is hard to estimate, given the rare nature of this disease.
 Talk with your doctor about your prognosis and what individual factors this is based on.

 Survival statistics should be interpreted with caution.
 It is not possible to tell a person how long he or she will live with PPB.
 Survival statistics may not represent advances made in the treatment or diagnosis of PPB.
 Learn more about understanding statistics .